Have you ever been at a party and hesitated when someone asked, “So what do you do?”

 - Managing your email inbox

 - Social media management

 Creating processes and systems that will streamline and automate these tasks will contribute to more growth for solopreneurs.

-Check out our list of 20+ Tools for Solo Businesses to learn tools that will automate these tasks for you!
+Check out our list of 20+ Tools for Solo Businesses for useful tools that will automate these tasks for you!

 One process that entrepreneurs can create is onboarding and hiring so that every new hire is on board and clear with the vision and mission of your organization.
 (You can learn a little bit about how we do this at MeetEdgar here).

-Don’t forget it, you don’t need to go it completely alone!
+Don’t forget; you don’t need to go it completely alone!
 There are tools, communities, and resources out there.
 Download our list of 20+ tools for solo business owners.